arniecommits/Cloud_Ripper/Readme.md

 3. Ensure outbound traffic from workloads are regulated and cant be misused for defense evasion techniques.

-4. Use Cloud Security Posture Management tool such as  which can look for building your resource inventory and run effective checks against privilege creep or unused resources.
+4. Use Cloud Security Posture Management tool such as MVISION Cloud which can look for building your resource inventory and run effective checks against privilege creep or unused resources.

 5. Remove unused Cloud config objects, and ensure any roles that have **assume** capabilities have strict conditions attached so they cannot be taken over and exploited.